The Hidden Story of Chemical Evolution in Local Star-Forming Nuclear Rings

 Third, the galaxy stellar kinematics were determined.
 Velocity and velocity dispersion were constrained in the pPXF main routine with an additive polynomial of degree 4.
 The high spatial and spectral resolution of MUSE would in principle also allow the extraction of higher-order moments (h$_3$ and h$_4$), but this lies beyond the scope of the present work.
+The implementation of a polynomial, which is added (not multiplied) to the spectrum, is described as best practice for kinematics in \citet{Cappellari2017}.
+It is especially necessary in (rare) cases when the available stellar templates differ from the true stellar population in the observed system.
+We also investigated the impact of the order $n$ of the polynomial and found it small (probably due to the generally superb S/N ratio).

-The fitting then proceeded to the derivation of stellar population properties.
+The fitting then proceeded to the derivation of stellar population properties as a fourth step.
 During this stage, the kinematic parameters are fixed, and polynomial corrections are disabled to avoid degeneracies between continuum adjustments and population parameters.
 The parameters $b_i$ and $E(B-V)$ are determined simultaneously during this main fit.
 To obtain an estimate of the uncertainty in the fit, a wild bootstrapping procedure is applied $25$ times \citep{Davidson2008}.
 The residuals, which are the differences between the Voronoi spectrum and the best-fit model, are randomly multiplied by +1 or -1 to create a new set of perturbations.
 These perturbed residuals are added back to the original best-fit model to create many simulated spectra, which are then fitted again to see how the fit parameters $b_i$ and subsequently metallicities and ages may vary.
 This is a proper way to understand how uncertainties in the data (noise in the spectra) propagate into uncertainties in the discussed fitted parameters.